Fall

 Additional Requirements

 • To enroll in the Paramedic Technician program, first apply for admission to the College, then electronically sign the program's Technical Standards, complete a background check, provide proof of immunization (including a TB Test), complete American Heart Association Healthcare Provider CPR certification, and read and return a signed copy of the supplemental information document.
 You can find links to these document below.
-In addition, you must complete the prerequisites to General Anatomy and Physiology with a grade of “C” or better and hold a Wisconsin EMT-Basic or Advanced License.
+In addition, you must hold a Wisconsin EMT-Basic or Advanced License.
 Please see the details below.

 • The Paramedic Technician program follows Western's policies regarding the Transfer of Credits and Credit for Prior Learning.